hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 Having purchased a Fender Squire, the first thing I did was follow the marketing material that came with it and signed up to [Fender Play](https://www.fender.com/play).
 The trial seemed OK but I was so overly excited that I decided to sign up for a whole year.
 A month later I abandoned.

-<br/>The main issues:
+#### The Bad

+**Incomplete**

-* I don't feel it's complete.
+I don't feel it's complete.
 While it has 5 levels, I think it seriously lacks contents.

+**No learning path**

-* The learning path isn't really a learning path.
+The learning path isn't really a learning path.
 Lacks guidance.

+**No exercises**

-* No real exercises that you're *tested* against.
+No real exercises that you're *tested* against.
 I'll come back this later.

-* Various instructors.
+**Various instructors**

 While this has positives, it also feels like it contributes to a lack of continuity.

     <br/>
 Unfortunately I've signed up for a year, and not much I can do about it, but despite having paid over $100 for this, I just don't use it and have written it off as a loss.